 A special thanks to BendBroadband Business for sponsoring Origin Stories where we introduce you to people turning their passion into a profession every Friday night on Central Oregon Daily.

 In today’s What the Tech? segment, Jamey Tucker explains a dangerous new challenge that is popping up on Tik Tok.

 We catch it.
 We cook it.
 You eat it.
 That’s the motto of a restaurant on the Oregon Coast that prides its self on serving in the freshest seafood around.
 In this week’s Destination Oregon, Dave Jones is in Brookings to see how Catalyst Seafood takes their commitment to freshness to a whole new level.

-Thanks to the folks in Jacksonville for welcoming us with open arms.
-Join us every Thursday for another new edition of Destination Oregon, where Dave Jones takes you to some of the most interesting and beautiful places across our state.
+Join us on Thursdays for new editions of Destination Oregon where Dave Jones takes you to some of the most interesting and beautiful places across our state.

 A special thanks to our Great Outdoors sponsor, Parr Lumber, for giving us the time and resources to explore the lakes, rivers and mountains across our beautiful state every Wednesday night on Central Oregon Daily.

 Bit coins are a form of virtual currency and they are collected by a type of online mining.
 It’s not picks and shovel mining of course, and in today’s What the Tech? segment, Jamey Tucker explains how criminals could be using your computer to mine for them.